JetBrains/intellij-sdk-docs/topics/user_interface_components/dialog_wrapper.md

 > See [](layout.md) topic in UI Guidelines for recommendations on arranging UI controls in dialogs.
 >
-> Existing dialogs can be inspected at runtime using [UI Inspector](internal_ui_inspector.md), e.g., to locate the underlying implementation of UI components.
+> Existing dialogs can be inspected at runtime using [UI Inspector](internal_ui_inspector.md), for example, to locate the underlying implementation of UI components.
 >

 To display the dialog, call the `show()` method and then use the `getExitCode()` method to check how the dialog was closed (see `DialogWrapper#OK_EXIT_CODE, CANCEL_EXIT_CODE, CLOSE_EXIT_CODE`).